 - Add the warm sausage mixture to the bowl of breadcrumbs, cheese, herbs and salt.
 Stir until everything is well combined.

-- Space out the courgette halves on the baking tray (or trays), leaving enough space between each for even heat distribution.
+- Space the courgette halves out on the prepared baking tray, leaving enough room between each one for even heat distribution.

-- Fill the courgette boats with the stuffing mixture and sprinkle over the topping cheese.100 grams grated cheddar
+- Fill the courgette boats with the stuffing mixture, mounding it gently rather than pressing it down too firmly.
+Sprinkle over the topping cheese.100 grams (1 cup) grated cheddar

-- Bake uncovered for 15 minutes, then cover loosely with foil and bake another 20 minutes, until the zucchini is tender and the filling golden and sizzling.If you'd like extra caramelisation on top, leave them uncovered for a few extra minutes or briefly place them under the broiler.
+- Bake uncovered for 15 minutes, then cover loosely with foil and bake for another 20 minutes, until the courgettes are tender when pierced with a knife and the filling is hot and bubbling.

 - Serve hot with a side salad or your main dish.
-Add black pepper and parmesan for an extra cheesy finish.grated parmesan
+Add black pepper and Parmesan for an extra cheesy finish, if you like.grated parmesan

 Notes